TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-05-02-how-to-test-symfony-routes-to-make-huge-refactorings-safe.md

 ---
-id: 356
+id: 357
-title: "How to test Symfony Routes Before Huge Refactoring"
+title: "How to test Symfony Routes Before Huge&nbsp;Refactoring"
 perex: |
     The beauty of [pattern refactoring](/blog/2019/04/15/pattern-refactoring/) with Rector is transforming thousands of elements at once.
 Like nuclear chain reaction.
 But to do it safely, we need a high-quality test to ensure the code still works.
     <br><br>
     Does a high-quality test mean *a lot of* tests?
 Not necessarily.
 Instead of writing many tests to cover all our routes, we can write one smart one.
 How?

 ---

 I was working on routing refactoring the Symfony 2.8 project a month ago.
 The test for routing we had only was able to count the routes.
 That's it.